Do Cats Really Always Land on Their Feet?

 Do cats always land on their feet?
 No.

 The height of the fall is a factor.
 According to the July-August 1998 issue of Annals of Improbable Research, an Italian researcher sought to determine the height necessary for a cat to have enough time to rotate into position for a feet-first landing.
-The cat used in the study landed on her feet every time she was dropped from heights of 2 to 6 feet.
-But when dropped from a height of 1 foot, she didn’t have enough time to rotate into position so that she could land on all four paws.
+The cat used in the study landed on his or her feet every time he or she was dropped from heights of 2 to 6 feet.
+But when dropped from a height of 1 foot, he or she didn’t have enough time to rotate into position so that he or she could land on all four paws.

 The physical condition of the cat plays a role.
 Cats who are overweight, uncoordinated or arthritic may not be able to move quickly enough to right themselves, even if falling from a height of 4 or 5 feet.
 And if cats don’t have time to fully rotate, they may land on their side, back or head, sustaining serious injuries.